Folderr/Folderr/QuickStart.md

 # To begin

-### Lets install Evolve-X
+### Lets install Folderr-X

-Make sure you have access to MongoDB and NodeJS version 8 or higher before installing Evolve-X (NGINX will be useful on Linux).
+Make sure you have access to MongoDB and NodeJS version 8 or higher before installing Folderr-X (NGINX will be useful on Linux).

 To install: `git clone https://gitlab.com/evolve-x/evolve-x`